 Be sure to read everything you need to know about hockey stick flex numbers, what to consider when choosing a flex, and many other FAQ in our hockey stick flex guide.

-Composite Stick or Wooden Stick - How do you light the lamp?
+Composite Stick or Wooden Hockey Stick - How do you light the lamp?

-Being the rink rats that we are at Pure Hockey, we constantly hear and see the never-ending debate between composite and wood sticks.
-Even with the amazing popularity of composite sticks in hockey – there are still a good amount of players that prefer wood sticks.
+Being the rink rats that we are at Pure Hockey, we constantly hear and see the never-ending debate between composite and wood hockey sticks.
+Even with the amazing popularity of composite sticks in hockey, there are still a good number of players who prefer wood hockey sticks.
 The biggest question we hear is, “Why composite?” or “Why wood?”
-So the great debate rages on.
+So the great hockey stick debate rages on.

 Much like everything else in this great sport we love, the choice of wood over composite (or vice versa) is very much personal preference.
-Don't let us try to fool you and start thinking that what you've been told all along with composite sticks is all smoke and mirrors; this would not be true.
+Don't let us try to fool you and start thinking that what you've been told all along with composite hockey sticks is all smoke and mirrors; this would not be true.
 Everything that you hear and know about composite sticks are certainly true.
 The reason composite sticks have become so popular of late is the combination of weight reduction, flexibility and performance.
-Notice we did not say durability; as these are very much durable, it doesn't make the deciding factor between the two.
+Notice we did not say durability.
+Composite hockey sticks are very much durable, but it doesn't make the deciding factor between the two.

-- FLEX: Flexibility is a pretty much one sided debate.
-Composite sticks basically run away with this one, not without a fight though.
-Most wood sticks are starting to come with flex choices—for the most part only staying around the 90-100 flex.
-This is nothing compared to what composite sticks offer though.
+Flexibility is a one sided debate.
+Composite sticks run away with this one, not without a fight though.
+Most wood hockey sticks are starting to come with flex choices—for the most part only staying around the 90-100 flex.
+This is nothing compared to what composite hockey sticks offer though.
 Composite sticks are designed specifically to flex at a certain point.
-This is called a kick point – if you've done minimal research before – you probably have come across this term.
-Kick point is where the stick flexes.
-Most ‘true' one piece composite sticks (the $200+ models) have the lowest kick point; this height can vary at different price points though.
-The lower the kick point, the quicker the release of the shot.
+Most true one piece composite sticks (the $200+ models) have the lowest kick point; this height can vary at different price points though.

-- OUR TWO CENTS: So where do you go from here?
+So where do you go from here?
 Ultimately it's your choice.
-Since flex can be an issue at a distance—keep in mind of your position.
+Since flex can be an issue at a distance—keep in mind your position.
 If you are a defensemen where most of your shots come from around the blue line—try to keep the flex on the stiffer side.
-Since a defensemen might take more slap shots than a forward, you will still be able to get a good flex and the puck won't ‘fly' away when you shoot from a distance.
-Forwards; Whether you're a playmaker, grinder or sniper, each flex can benefit you tremendously.
+Since a defensemen might take more slap shots than a forward, you will still be able to get a good flex and the puck won't fly away when you shoot from a distance.
+Forwards: whether you're a playmaker, grinder or sniper, each flex can benefit you tremendously.
 Where snipers and playmakers may stay at a softer or lower flex, this option allows for a quick release to catch the goalie off guard.
 On the other hand, a slightly stiffer feel for a grinder will allow for a bit of extra strength in the corners and in front of the net avoiding unwanted breakage during gameplay.
-As for the whole composite vs. wood debate, we will leave you with this; Try using a wood stick during practices if your preference is the added performance of the composite.
+As for the whole composite vs. wood debate, we will leave you with this: Try using a wood stick during practices if your preference is the added performance of the composite.
 The sometimes heavier feeling wood stick will act like a weighted donut on a baseball bat.
-This added weight will build strength and speed when you switch to your ‘game' stick.
+This added weight will build strength and speed when you switch to your game hockey stick.